 There is nothing worse than having a date with someone who can't make a decision.
 You may believe that leaving decisions up to the other person is polite or flattering, but being completely indecisive can work against you when it comes to the first date (and beyond).
 If there are some options for activities handed to you, just pick one!
 It will save the hassle and frustration of going back and forth asking, "Well, I don't know...what do you want to do?"

 Tell them about you, but don't forget to ask about them

 The conversion throughout the date should be equal.
 Let them tell you about themselves, and you do the same.
 Don't only throw a ton of questions at your date like they're being interrogated.
-Let them know what you are all about as well, without treating this like a job interview.
+Let them know what you are all about as well, without treating this as a job interview.
 Sure, your collection of degrees and volunteering experience might sound impressive, but what is it that really makes you tick?
 What brings a smile to your face?

 Allow your natural personality to shine through.
 If you're not the class clown, now isn't the time to pretend that you are.
 Think about it: If this date were to turn into a long-term relationship, how long could you keep up the act of being someone else for?
 If you're trying to be someone else, it's not going to come across naturally, and besides...
 Don't you want to date someone who loves you for you?
 Would you really want to date someone who doesn't like you as you are?

 Related to first date tips: This is what makes a man want to keep dating you.